What’s the Difference Between a Certified Check and a Cashier’s Check?

 Funds Availability

-As briefly noted earlier, with both a cashier’s check and a certified check, the funds available come from the payer’s bank account (it typically uses the checks ordered as part of usual banking).
-If the check bounces and it’s a certified check, then the bank will need to provide the funding.
+As briefly noted earlier, with both a cashier’s check and a certified check, the funds available come from the payer’s bank account.
+If the check bounces and it’s a cashier’s check, then the bank will need to provide the funding.
 If it was a certified check, the payer will be responsible for making funds available.

 How It Works